mythpool/docs/docs/public-pool.md

 ## 🎟️ Ticket Claim Rules

-All non-winning users can claim public pool tickets after the draw on the pool's homepage.
-The specific claiming process is as follows:
+All participants in the regular pool who did not win can claim a public pool ticket on the pool's main page after the draw.
+The specific claiming method is as follows:

 - Winning users **cannot claim** public pool tickets.
 - Non-winning users can **manually claim** public pool tickets.